UmerCodez/WebsocketCAM/README.md

 Start the WebSocket server in the app, then run the this Python script in multiple terminals to view multiple live streams simultaneously

 ### Examples
-Examples such as object detection,hand keypoint detection and pose detection are available at [WebsocketCAM examples](https://github.com/UmerCodez/WebsocketCAM-examples)
+Working examples of this app are availbe here [WebsocketCAM examples](https://github.com/UmerCodez/WebsocketCAM-examples)

 ![Alt Text](https://github.com/UmerCodez/WebsocketCAM-examples/blob/main/assets/hand-keypoint-detection.gif)